 Forest management activities can impact recreational opportunities.
 Potential exists for increased public awareness and for increased recreational opportunities through co-ordination with forest management practices.
-The FMP shall have addressed recreational issues through a variety of tactics such as deferrals or buffers around specific sites or access management strategies.
+The FMP may have addressed recreational issues through a variety of tactics.

-5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the GDP and FHP or CA where required.
+5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the GDP, FHP, or CA where required.

-- 5.2.2 The forest operator shall work with groups that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Roads should be planned to avoid recreation sites.
-Roads shall be designed to ensure they can be used safely while minimizing their impact on the recreation values of the area. - 5.2.4 FHPs affected by recreational sites and discussed with ASRD under 3.3 of the GDP, shall provide opportunities for the enhancement of existing recreational trail and road systems whenever possible, while adhering to the provincial Motorized Access Management Policy on Industrial Dispositions.
+- 5.2.2 The forest operator shall work with stakeholders that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Roads should be planned to avoid recreation sites.
+Roads shall be designed to minimize their impact on the recreation values of the area. - 5.2.4 FHPs affected by recreational sites should provide opportunities for the enhancement of existing recreational trail and road systems whenever possible.